seandearnaley/folder-tree-generator/README.md

 This script generates a tree representation of a folder's structure, including subfolders and files.
 It also takes into account `.gitignore` files to exclude ignored files and folders from the generated tree.

+## Why?

+I needed a way to generate folder structures in a standard text format that I could copy and paste into GPT without including all the build artifacts, eg. repository structures for code analysis.
+If you wanted to make your own ignore file it should be a simple adapation of a gitignore file, in 90% of my use cases, the gitignore is sufficient.

 ## Usage

 To use the script, run the following command: